homemadearcade/zero/todo/__ICEBOX-FEATURES.md

 Select class type ( for admins only )

-swap all the objects to correct game layers when it changes so we can use the layers correctly for visibility and for taking pictures...

 MORE EVENTS
   onCutsceneEnd Event, onStageEntered
   On touch end.
 Instead of an array - plant a boolean on another collider? maybe? and like reset that boolean every loop.
 Once it doesnt need to be reset, thats when the touch stopped? right?